engineblog/gatsby-casper-blog/content/posts/npm-permission-errors/index.md

 npm ERR!
 ERROR: EACCESS: permission denied"
 ```

-Naturally, you try to install the package again, prefixing the command with `sudo`, but then you get this error:
+Naturally, you try to install the package again, this time prefixing the command with `sudo` -- but then you get this error:

 ```
 sudo: npm: command not found